-OTHER OFF-SITE LOCATIONS
+ADDITIONAL OFF-SITE LOCATIONS

 Palomar College provides educational services at off-site locations throughout the District to meet community needs.
 These locations may include high schools, community centers, and businesses.
-Instruction includes dual enrollment, select career education courses, and English as a Second Language (ESL).
+Instruction includes dual enrollment. select career education courses, and English as a Second Language (ESL).
 The District will continue to work with its communities, including those in remote or rural areas, to offer educational services where needed.
+For example, the District will partner with the community in Ramona to explore career programs that align with growing industries in the region such as accommodation and food services, manufacturing, and professional, scientific, and technical services.
+Potential programs and facility needs resulting from these partnerships will be incorporated into the District planning processes as needed.